Impact of time-retarded noise on dynamical decoupling schemes for qubits: Acknowledgement

 \section{Acknowledgement}

 The authors would like to thank J.~T.~Stockburger for fruitful discussions.
 This work was supported by the BMBF through QSolid and the Cluster4Future QSens (Project QComp) and the DFG through Grant No. AN336/17-1 (FOR2724).
-Support by the state of Baden-W{\"u}rttemberg through bwHPC and the German Research Foundation (DFG) through Grant No. INST 40/575-1 FUGG (JUSTUS 2 cluster) is also acknowledged.
+K.N. acknowledges support from the State of Baden-W{\"u}rttemberg through bwHPC (Justus II).